Gogo1951/Come-and-Get-It/README.md

 Found a mineral vein you can't mine?
 An herb you can't pick?
 A locked chest with no Rogue in sight?
 Come & Get It broadcasts the location to General chat so someone nearby can grab it.
 Just right-click the node and the addon prepares the message — you hit Enter to send.

-> {rt7} Come & Get It // Hey Miners, I came across a Rich Thorium Vein that I can't mine at 25, 54 in Burning Steppes!
+> {rt7} Come & Get It // Hey Miners, I came across a Rich Thorium Vein that I can't mine at 25, 54 in Eastern Plaguelands!

-> {rt7} Come & Get It // Hey Herbalists, I came across some Dreamfoil that I can't pick at 18, 36 in Un'Goro Crater!
+> {rt7} Come & Get It // Hey Herbalists, I came across some Black Lotus that I can't pick at 62, 37 in Winterspring!

 > {rt7} Come & Get It // Hey Rogues, I came across a locked Treasure Chest that I can't open at 18, 39 in Tanaris!